Guide to HR Automation: Benefits, Examples, and How to Get Started

 What is HR automation?

 For example, automated time clock applications track your employees’ sign-in times and working hours.
 There are also applications that automatically calculate pay and run payroll at designated times.
-Other routine tasks that HR professionals may automate include benefits administration, job applications, onboarding, and annual training.

-The benefits of automation for HR
+The benefits of HR process automation

 - Enhance communication: Send automatic reminders and updates to keep employees informed without manual follow-ups.